MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 # Decide how to manage updates

+With Office 365 ProPlus, you can control how frequently your users receive feature updates to their Office applications.
+For more information, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

 To plan for managing updates in your organization, answer the following questions:

 - How do you want to manage updates?
 We recommend managing updates automaticaly from the cloud.
 Updates will be installed directly on client devices the Office CDN.
-You can also use manage updates with System Center Configuration Manager.
+You can also manage updates with System Center Configuration Manager.
 - From what location do you want to deploy  Office updates?
 We recommend the cloud, as noted above.
 If you decide to manage updates with Configuration Manager, you will download the updates and manage them from a local source.
 - What validation rings do you want to use?
-We recommend defining a “Targeted” ring with a  small group of devices and a “Broad” ring with the rest of your devices.
-Devices in the Targeted ring can receive updates earlier and validate those updates in your environment.
+We recommend defining a targeted ring with a small group of devices and a broad ring with the rest of your devices.
+Devices in the Targeted ring will receive updates earlier and validate those updates in your environment.
 After validation, you can deploy the updates to the devices in the Broad ring.
 - What update channels do you want to use?
 We recommend using two update channels, one for each of the validation rings.
 For the targeted ring, use the Semi-Annual Channel (Targeted), which releases feature updates in March and September.
 For the broad ring, use the Semi-Annual Channel, which releases feature updates four months after the targeted channel.

 |Manage updates    |Choice                   |Best practices                                 |